 - Allow people to select a cell's contents from a list

 Follow these steps to start using data validation:

-- Click on the Data menu and select Validation.
-Alternatively, right-click a range of cells and select Data validation...
+- Click Data > Validation.
+Or, right-click a range of cells and select Data validation.

 - Select your validation criteria.

 - Check "Show help" if you'd like users to see help text when they hover over the cell.
 Sheets automatically generates the help text that's shown.
-Clicking on the "Reset" link will reset the help text to a default value using the criteria you've selected.
+To reset the help text to a default value using the criteria you've selected, click the "Reset" link.

 - If you want to allow collaborators to be able to enter data that does not match the validation rules, select "Show warning" next to the "On invalid data" option.
 If you want to be more strict and allow only data that matches the validation rules, then select "Reject input."